Animal Care Factsheets

 Toxoplasmosis is a systemic disease caused by Toxoplasma gondii (T. gondii), a coccidian protozoan.

-Zoonotic Agents of Concern in Wild Animals
+Zoonotic Diseases of Agricultural Animals

 Safety and Health